googleapis/google-cloud-ruby/google-cloud-language/README.md

 It is currently in major version zero (0.y.z), which means that anything may change at any time and the public API should not be considered stable.

-### Lower-level (GAPIC) API versioning

-The lower-level API support contained within this package is versioned separately to match its corresponding Google Cloud Platform service API version.

-*Please note that in lower-level API support in this package, version `v1beta2` comes after version `v1`.
-The API version `v1beta2` contains new features that were not released in `v1`.*

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.